ulf85/RvineGofTest/README.md

 ## correctTestStatistic.R

-The test statistics we get from RVineGofTest_new are only a preliminary stage of the test statistics.
+The test statistics we get from `RVineGofTest_new2()` are only a preliminary stage of the test statistics.
 They have to be corrected with the variance (covariance matrix).

-In this file we have the function _correctTestStatistic()_ with some sub-functions to do the "correction".
+In this file we have the function `correctTestStatistic()` with some sub-functions to do the "correction".
 As input we assume a vector (or in some cases a matrix) of test statistics from a Bootstrap or Monte Carlo run.

 ## sizePower.R

 Given the corrected test statistics we can approximate the p-value by Bootstrapping.
 Given these (or asymptotic p-values) we can calculate the empirical size and power of the tests.
-Again we assume as input a vector (or in some cases a matrix) of test statistics.
+We assume as input for the function `sizePower()` two vectors (or in some cases a matrices) of test statistics.
+One for the true model (size) and one for the alternative (power).

 ## alternativeVineCopulaModels.R

 In this file we give the code for the alternative Vine Copula models used in the paper for the Monte Carlo simulation.
 In the paper an R-vine is defined.
-The structure, the copula families and copula parameters are stored in an RVM object of the VineCOpula package.
-Based on that RVM we can select and estimate the alternative Vine Copula models, namely a C-vine, a D-vine and an R-vine with just Gaussian copulas, i.e. a multivariate Gauss copula.
+The structure, the copula families and copula parameters are stored in an `RVM` object of the VineCopula package.
+Based on that `RVM` we can select and estimate the alternative Vine Copula models, namely a C-vine, a D-vine and an R-vine with just Gaussian copulas, i.e. a multivariate Gauss copula.